PusPC/Pus/CONTRIBUTING.md

-# Contributing to [Pus]
+# Contributing to Pus

-Thank you for your interest in contributing to [Pus]!
+Thank you for your interest in contributing to Pus!
 We appreciate your help in making this project better.

 Before you get started, please take a moment to review the following guidelines.